Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Romsey has a higher median income of $55,968 and an average income of $70,336 compared to the national averages.
-In Greater Melbourne, the median income is $54,892 with an average income of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes as of September 2025 would be approximately $62,774 (median) and $78,889 (average).
-According to the 2021 Census, Romsey's household, family and personal incomes rank at the 61st percentile nationally.
-The income bracket of $1,500 - 2,999 is dominant in Romsey with 34.6% of residents, similar to the broader metropolitan region at 32.8%.
-After housing costs, 86.3% of income remains for other expenses, and Romsey's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Romsey SA2 had a median income of $55,968 and an average income of $70,336.
+This is higher than the national averages of $54,892 (median) and $73,761 (average) for Greater Melbourne.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates suggest median income in Romsey would be approximately $62,774 and average income around $78,889 by September 2025.
+According to the 2021 Census, incomes in Romsey cluster around the 60th percentile nationally.
+The most common income bracket is $1,500 - $2,999, with 34.6% of residents (3,998 people) falling into this category, similar to the broader metropolitan region at 32.8%.
+After housing costs, 86.3% of income remains for other expenses.
+Romsey's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income